 How might we make it easier for families and people traveling in groups to have a better, more convenient gate experience?

 From an informal competitive analysis, we found that while linking tickets after purchasing separately is a novel feature, there are great rebooking flows on other trusted airline apps such as United and American Airlines.
-We decided to pursue our linking concept as our focus, while bringing rebooking capabilities of Snowflake's app up to speed.
-Another consideration throughout our design process was incorporating delight to increase brand loyalty.
+We pursued our linking concept as our focus, while bringing rebooking capabilities of Snowflake's app up to speed.
+Another consideration was incorporating delight to increase brand loyalty.

 Personas to better frame our project.